kscalelabs/pyfirmware/README.md

 From scratch firmware rewrite in python.
 Intent is to keep it as small and as simple as possible.
 Minimize complexity --> Minimize bugs.

 ## Control loop overview
-Loop runs at 50hz.
+Loop runs at 50Hz.
 Roundtrip time is around 4.5ms.
 We then wait 15.5ms to get to 50hz.
+The actuators independently run a PD controller at 1kHz.

 Loop:
    - Read sensor values from actuators, imu, etc